tomaszkubacki/kafka_redis_store/docs/kafka_streams_tutorial.md

 - similar to Log
 - unbounded data stream

-what does the *unbound* mean ?
+> what does the *unbound* mean ?
+>
-: having start but not end - being possibly infinite at the end
+> having start but not end - being possibly infinite at the end

+Here is how KStream content looks like (right column) after new records appear in Kafka

 | Topic(key, value) | KStream             |
 |-------------------|---------------------|